econtoolkit/tomlab/README.md

 # Tutorials and Extensions for Tomlab
 This repository contains examples of using tomlab and auto-differentiation.
 To use it, you will need to install Tomlab with a license.
+The tutorial slides are in [/tutorial/tomlab_AD_presentation.pdf](https://github.com/econtoolkit/tomlab/raw/master/tutorial/tomlab_AD_presentation.pdf) and the files are in the /tutorial subfolder.

 ## Setup
 You will need to download tomlab and get a license file.